scrtlabs/safetraceV2/docs/Installation.md

-# SGX-enabled Secret Node in Docker
+# SGX-enabled Safetrace capable Secret Node in Docker

-So you don't want to fiddle with the .deb file, and just want to run your node?
-We got you, with this quick and easy guide to getting a node started without much tinkering.

-This guide will help you set up a node, but you will need to maintain it, or change the default setup.
-We recommend being familiar with Linux, docker, and docker-compose.

 The scripts in the guide will be for Linux (tested on Ubuntu 18.04), but you could get this working on Windows if you swing that way too.